se4ma-uniandes/book/chapter5/Design-Systems.md

 #### Navigation bar / Tab bar

-Dialogs (in Android)  / Alerts (in iOS) provide important prompts in a user flow.
-They can require an action, communicate information for making decisions, or help users accomplish a focused task.

-![Navigation bar / Tab bar](../assets/TabNavBar.png)
 Navigation bars in Android and Tab bar in iOS offer a persistent, convenient way to switch between primary destinations in an app.
 3-5 destinations is the recommended range.

+![Navigation bar / Tab bar](../assets/TabNavBar.png)

 _(Taken from Figma UI Kits of [Material Design v3](https://www.figma.com/community/file/1035203688168086460) and [Human Interface Guidelines for iOS 17](https://www.figma.com/community/file/1248375255495415511))_